eejohnson7/DES/README.md

 # DES
-This project prompts the user to enter a key and prints out the encrypted version of the key.
+This project will prompt the user to enter plain text and an encryption key.
+The code uses the entered key in a DES encryption algorithm to print an encrypted version of the entered plain text.